HL7/fhir-shorthand/input/pagecontent/index.md

 ### Relationships to Other Standards, Tools, and Guidelines

-There are already several existing methods for IG creation: hand editing, using [Excel spreadsheets](https://confluence.hl7.org/display/FHIR/FHIR+Spreadsheet+Profile+Authoring), [Simplifier/Forge](https://fire.ly/products/simplifier-net/), and [Trifolia-on-FHIR](https://trifolia-fhir.lantanagroup.com).
+There are already several existing methods for IG creation.
 Each of these methods have certain advantages as well as drawbacks:

-1. Hand-editing StructureDefinitions (SDs) is unwieldy, but authors get full control over every aspect of the resulting profiles and extensions.
+1. Hand-editing the conformance artifacts such as StructureDefinitions and ValueSet resources is unwieldy, but authors get full control over every aspect of the resulting FHIR profiles and definitions.
-1. The spreadsheet method has existed since before FHIR 1.0 and has been used to produce sophisticated IGs such as [US Core](https://github.com/HL7/US-Core-R4).
+1. The [Excel spreadsheet method](https://confluence.hl7.org/display/FHIR/FHIR+Spreadsheet+Profile+Authoring) has existed since before FHIR 1.0 and has been used to produce sophisticated IGs such as [US Core](https://github.com/HL7/US-Core-R4).
 A significant downside is that version management is difficult; either the files are saved in binary form (.xslx) or as XML files, with the content mixed with formatting directives.
-1. Simplifier/Forge and Trifolia-on-FHIR provide graphical interfaces that help guide users through common tasks.
+1. [Simplifier/Forge](https://fire.ly/products/simplifier-net/) and [Trifolia-on-FHIR](https://trifolia-fhir.lantanagroup.com) provide graphical and form-based interfaces that help guide users through common tasks.
 The potential downside is the need to navigate multiple screens visit different items and make cross-cutting changes.

-Because it is a (proposed) HL7 FHIR standard, a variety of tooling can be built around FSH.
-The most notable tool currently is [SUSHI](https://fshschool.org/docs/sushi/), a reference implementation for transforming FSH into FHIR artifacts that are directly integrated with the [HL7 FHIR Implementation Guide Publishing tool](https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation).
+As a language designed for the job of profiling and IG creation, FSH unique among these methods.
+It provides a fast, scalable, and user-friendly path to IG creation and maintenance.
+Because it is text-based, FSH brings a degree of editing agility not found in graphical tools (including cutting and pasting, global search and replace, spell checking, etc.) Because it is a HL7 FHIR standard, tooling can be built around FSH with confidence in its stability and continuity.
+The most notable FSH tool currently is [SUSHI](https://fshschool.org/docs/sushi/), a reference implementation for transforming FSH into FHIR artifacts that are directly integrated with the [HL7 FHIR Implementation Guide Publishing tool](https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation).
 SUSHI has a number of features to seamlessly go from FSH to an IG.

 ### Ballot Status

-This Implementation Guide has been balloted as STU with the intention to go normative in a subsequent ballot cycle.
+This Implementation Guide has been balloted as Standard for Trial Use (STU) with the intention to go normative in a subsequent ballot cycle.

 ### Authors and Contributors